Azure-Samples/functions-customer-reviews/README.md

 author: nzthiago
 ---

-# Sample - Azure Functions tools for Visual Studio 2017
+# Sample - Customer Reviews App with Cognitive Services (Azure Functions tools for Visual Studio 2017)

 This sample showcases the new Azure Functions tooling for C# Class Libraries in Visual Studio.
 It has a website where customers submit product reviews, stored in Azure storage blobs and CosmosDB; and an Azure Function to perform automated moderation of the customer reviews using Microsoft Cognitive Services.
 It uses an Azure storage queue to decouple the website from the function.